wdputro/stage-controller-GUI/README.md

 If you find a bug or want to request a new feature, feel free to open an issue.

 ## Licensing

-"The code in this project is licensed under [MIT license](https://github.com/feathericons/feather/blob/master/LICENSE)."
+Stage Controller GUI is licensed under MIT license.
+Check the [LICENSE](https://github.com/feathericons/feather/blob/master/LICENSE) file for details.